 Watch this video version of this lesson, or see the same content presented through text and images below.

-- Opening and setting up a new project
+- Setting up a new project

 - Importing an audio file

 - The edit panes

 You will need to be using an Apple computer with GarageBand installed.